Things to Do

 Trail users report the surface is ballast (sand) and gravel, which can be challenging for bicycles, and that could be a good thing if you like a challenge.

 If you want a taste of the desolate and picturesque “wild west” of Eastern Washington, you must see the scenic Escure Ranch.
 For many years, the Escure Ranch was a sheep and cattle farm covering over 20 square miles.
-BLM purchased the land in 1999 and opened it to the public for hiking, biking and catch-and-release fly fishing.
-Eight miles of Rock Creek flow through the property and is a designated catch-and-release fly fishing stream.
+BLM purchased the land in 1999 and opened it to the public for hiking, biking, horseback riding, and catch-and-release fly fishing.
+Eight miles of Rock Creek flow through the property and it is a designated catch-and-release fly fishing stream.
 The trail (dirt road) gate is sometimes open during the summer to vehicle access.
 The metal buildings of the homestead still stand visible across the creek from the parking lot.
 There is an outhouse and hitching posts at the parking lot.
-There are a couple of large lakes that are only accessible by canoe or kayak.
+There are a couple of small lakes on the property as well, but are almost impossible to access even by canoe or kayak.
 About three miles in from the parking lot is Towell Falls, which is roughly 15′ tall.
 If you are paddling, you will want to be aware of this waterfall.
-Again, safety is very important.
 This is still a relatively secret place, so be prepared for survival, as you may not see anyone during the weekdays and it’s a very long walk to anywhere.
-Cell phones may get service on the top of the pinnacles.
+Cell phones may get service on the top of the pinnacles surrounding the property.